 The species is very prolific and spawns several times a year.
 Because it has been easy to reproduce and to farm since the ancient Egyptians it has been introduced in many countries, including Southern Africa, Southeast Asia, USA or Mexico.

 As males grow faster and bigger, male-only ponds have become an industry standard since the 1970s.
-Hatcheries deliver male-only juveniles produced by feeding sex hormones to the fry or by hybridization when crossbreading various tilapia species or strains.
-Apparently the impacts of mono-sex shoals on the animals have not yet been studied.
+Hatcheries deliver male-only juveniles produced by feeding sex hormones to the fry or by hybridization when crossbreeding various tilapia species or strains.
+Success is however not guaranteed.
+High stocking densities may negate the growth advantage, high temperatures may reverse the sex, and the growth of YY males may not differ from that of XY males.
+Further research is needed to clarify whether all-male populations display higher aggressiveness than mixed-sex ones.
+Any other impacts of mono-sex shoals on the animals have not yet been studied.

 * Milliard in FishEthoBase = a thousand millions

 Today, Nile tilapia with its various strains is the second most farmed fish species worldwide, due also to its easy to fillet body and its consumer friendly taste and texture.

 It is all the more amazing that a species farmed for such a long time, in so many regions of the world and in such quantities does not seem to have adequate priority for ethological research.

 Hence recommendations on fish welfare for farmers are still limited, but the few that are certain rather challenge common practice.
 For example Nile tilapia need individual access to daylight as well as to darkness and to opportunities for withdrawal.
 Instead they are often kept in covered tanks without any structure.